PizzaWithMilk/Github-tracker-template/README.md

 ## Troubleshooting

+**My `validate` job is skipped.** That's normal on a scheduled run or a manual `Run workflow`.
+The `validate` job only runs for `push` and `pull_request` events that touch `config/repos.yml` or the workflow file.
+Scheduled/manual runs use the `monitor` job instead.
+If you changed `CONFIG_FILE` away from `config/repos.yml`, make sure the validation job's own `CONFIG_FILE` setting points to the same file.

 **The whole run fails immediately, before checking anything, and the log mentions something like `Invalid repository entry`, `Missing ping_id`, `Invalid type`, `Invalid monitor`, or `has no webhook`.** Something in `config/repos.yml` isn't formatted correctly — a missing `/` in a repo name, a `ping:` value that isn't `user`/`role`/`everyone`/`none`, a `user`/`role` ping with no `ping_id` set, a repo block missing its required `type:`, a `monitor:` value that isn't `commits`/`releases`/`both`, a repo with no webhook available to it (neither its own nor a top-level default), or a setting misplaced outside the `repos:` section, for example.
 The error message names the exact line number to check.
 A mistake in the config file blocks the *entire* run, since the workflow can't tell what to check yet.
 Fix the line and it'll pick back up on the next scheduled run (or click **Run workflow** to retry immediately).

 **The log says `Config file not found`.** The workflow's `CONFIG_FILE` setting (Step 3) points somewhere that doesn't actually have a `repos.yml` there — usually because the file was never committed, or it's saved at a different path than `CONFIG_FILE` says.
 Double-check the file exists in the repo at that exact path.

+**I got a Repo Monitor failure alert.** Permanent GitHub/Discord access errors are alerted immediately; transient repository failures are alerted after 3 consecutive failed runs.
+Check the exact error in the Actions log first.
+A successful run clears the corresponding failure state, so a one-time blip should not keep alerting forever.

 **One repo in my config keeps failing, but the others post fine.** That's expected — see [Configuring repos.yml](#configuring-reposyml).
 The run still shows as failed overall so you notice, but the log will tell you exactly which repo via a line like `Error while monitoring OWNER/REPO: ...`, and every other repo in your config is still checked and posted about normally.